danielemelotti/restaurant-booking-bootstrap/reports/booking-analysis.md

 **Author:** Daniele Melotti<br> **Date:** Dec 2023

-*See README for list of tasks and project description.*
+*See README for info about data and list of tasks*.

 # 1. Data Exploration